mainmatter/gerust/blueprint/db/README.md

 }
 ```

 New entities are created with `cargo generate`.
 The created entity will have an `id` field of type `Uuid`.
-You can also specify additional fields.
+You can also specify additional fields to avoid having to fill them in the generated structs and functions manually.
 The command below generates the `User` entity seen above:

 ```sh
 cargo generate entity user name:String